dimitri/pgloader/docs/ref/mysql.rst

 Binary::

-  type binary     to bytea
-  type varbinary  to bytea
-  type tinyblob   to bytea
-  type blob       to bytea
-  type mediumblob to bytea
-  type longblob   to bytea
+  type binary     to bytea using byte-vecotr-to-bytea type varbinary  to bytea using byte-vecotr-to-bytea type tinyblob   to bytea using byte-vecotr-to-bytea type blob       to bytea using byte-vecotr-to-bytea type mediumblob to bytea using byte-vecotr-to-bytea type longblob   to bytea using byte-vecotr-to-bytea

 Date::